 One credit represents a) one hour of classroom work per week; or b) two or three hours of laboratory per week; c) three to five hours of clinical experience per week; d) three hours of practicum experience per week; or e) three to six internship hours per week plus two or more hours of student work outside of class each week for 15-16 weeks.
 For complete information, see the Academic Policies of the Community College System of New Hampshire.

 In certain instances a student who has been accepted into a degree program may present evidence that would suggest that he or she may be eligible to receive credit for a course or courses either through aggregate educational experience or through some combination of occupational experiences.
-In such cases, an application for a credit-by-examination must be made within the first two weeks of a semester and be approved by the student's Department Head.
+In such cases, an application for a credit-by-examination must be made within the first two weeks of a semester and be approved by the student's Department Chair.

 The head of the department offering the course will assign a faculty member who will discuss the subject area to be tested with the student and administer the test.
 A fee is required from the student for each examination administered under this policy.
 The fee is $25 per credit hour.
 The credit-by-examination will be comprehensive in nature.